Richard Branson's Virgin Galactic takes off in NYSE debut

 Merging with an already-public company allowed Branson’s space venture to sidestep the traditional initial public offering process, including filing extensive paperwork with the U.S. SEC.

-The listing comes during a dry spell for IPOs following failed attempts including office-share startup The We Company and disappointing debuts such as fitness startup Peloton Interactive Inc PTON.O.
+The listing comes during a dry spell for IPOs following failed attempts including office-share startup The We Company and disappointing debuts such as fitness startup Peloton Interactive Inc.

 Branson, with a 51% stake, retains control of the company which had a market cap of $2.3 billion following the announcement of the merger completion on Friday.
 Palihapitiya is chairman of the combined company.